mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.md

 write concern timeouts, and simply retries `commitTransaction` within its timeout period for all errors bearing the "UnknownTransactionCommitResult" label.

-This change was made in light of the forthcoming Client-side Operations Timeout specification (see:
-[Future Work](#future-work)), which we expect will allow the current 120-second timeout for `withTransaction` to be customized and also obviate the need for users to specify `wtimeout`.

 ### The commit is not retried after a MaxTimeMSExpired error

 This specification intentionally chooses not to retry commit operations after a MaxTimeMSExpired error as doing so would